 Conflicts with locks of all modes (ACCESS SHARE, ROW SHARE, ROW EXCLUSIVE, SHARE UPDATE EXCLUSIVE, SHARE, SHARE ROW EXCLUSIVE, EXCLUSIVE, and ACCESS EXCLUSIVE).
 This mode guarantees that the holder is the only transaction accessing the table in any way.

-Acquired by the ALTER TABLE, DROP TABLE, TRUNCATE, REINDEX, CLUSTER, and VACUUM FULL commands.
+Acquired by the DROP TABLE, TRUNCATE, REINDEX, CLUSTER, VACUUM FULL, and REFRESH MATERIALIZED VIEW (without CONCURRENTLY) commands.
+Many forms of ALTER TABLE also acquire a lock at this level (see ALTER TABLE).
 This is also the default lock mode for LOCK TABLE statements that do not specify a mode explicitly.

 Tip: Only an ACCESS EXCLUSIVE lock blocks a SELECT (without FOR UPDATE/SHARE) statement.

 Once acquired, a lock is normally held till end of transaction.
 But if a lock is acquired after establishing a savepoint, the lock is released immediately if the savepoint is rolled back to.
 This is consistent with the principle that ROLLBACK cancels all effects of the commands since the savepoint.
 The same holds for locks acquired within a PL/pgSQL exception block: an error escape from the block releases locks acquired within it.

 |ACCESS SHARE||ROW SHARE||ROW EXCLUSIVE||SHARE UPDATE EXCLUSIVE||SHARE||SHARE ROW EXCLUSIVE||EXCLUSIVE||ACCESS EXCLUSIVE|

 |SHARE ROW EXCLUSIVE||X||X||X||X||X||X|